yang-luo-lab/ORBIT/README.md

 differential analyses — effect direction plus P-value or rank statistic — not the raw sample-level data.

-## Interactive website and examples **<https://yang-luo-lab.github.io/Rank-based-integration-identifies-convergent-disease-mechanisms-across-omics/>**
+## Interactive website and examples
+**[Click here](https://yang-luo-lab.github.io/Rank-based-integration-identifies-convergent-disease-mechanisms-across-omics/)** to explore the CKD and DCM results interactively, or run ORBIT on your own summary statistics directly in the browser.

 The package centers on three functions: